 The implementing acts for the Colombia, Korea, Panama, and Peru FTAs contain similar or identical language on termination.
-Thus, there is a strong argument that the implementing acts for each of these FTAs self-terminate after the President terminates the relevant FTA.
-Upon such termination, the President would likely be free to unilaterally raise relevant duties or other import barriers through Section 125(e) of the Trade Act of 1974.
+Thus, there is a strong argument that the implementing acts for each of these FTAs self-terminate after the United States terminates the relevant FTA, though such actions might be challenged under the Constitution's Presentment Clause.
+Upon termination of a bilateral trade agreement, the President would likely be free to unilaterally raise relevant duties or other import barriers through Section 125(e) of the Trade Act of 1974.